Tips for Recognizing Learning Disorders in the Classroom

 Here are some less-obvious signs of learning disorders in children to watch for in the classroom.

-Not living up to his potential
+Not living up to their potential

 Some examples of how this gap might appear in the classroom include:

-• A student who writes fantastic essays but has serious difficulty getting through basic math assignments, or vice versa.
+- A student who writes fantastic essays but has serious difficulty getting through basic math assignments, or vice versa

 Not trying hard enough